 Can I bring my dog?

-Dogs and other domestic animals are not allowed on the mountain as it is a National Park.
+Dogs and other domestic animals/pets are not allowed on the mountain as it is a National Park.

 What facilities are on the mountain?

-At the summit you will find picnic facilities, BBQs and some shelter.
+You will find picnic facilities, BBQs and some shelter at the summit.
 The Observation Tower is a popular destination all year round.
 There are public toilets (accessible) and several toboggan runs.